Niama001/and101-lab1-starter/README.md

 Hello World is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**

-If I had to describe this project in three (3) emojis, they would be: :P, -_-, <3
+If I had to describe this project in three (3) emojis, they would be: 🫨, -_-, <3

 ## Application Features